Doc077/melonly-core/README.md

 ## Requirements

-- Node.js v16.4.2+
+- Node.js 15+
 - `npm` installed

 ## Installation

-To create a new Melonly project you can use the CLI installer.
-First you only have to install `@melonly/cli` package.
+To create new Melonly project you can use the CLI installer.
+You only have to install `@melonly/cli` package:

 ```shell
 npm install -g @melonly/cli